Netflix/Fenzo/README.md

 - you can monitor resource allocation failures in order to assist in debugging why some tasks can't be launched
 - you have the ability to trade off scheduling optimizations with speed of assignments

-Beyond a first-fit assignment of resources, with Fenzo frameworks can optimize task placement by using the built-in plugins, or they can design and deploy their own custom task placement optimization plugins.
+Beyond a first-fit assignment of resources, Fenzo frameworks can optimize task placement by using the built-in plugins, or they can design and deploy their own custom task placement optimization plugins.
 Frameworks can balance scheduling speed with optimal task assignment quality based on their needs.
 The fitness calculator and constraint plugins that are built in to Fenzo include:

 - Bin packing fitness calculator
     - CPU, memory, or combined CPU and memory bin packing